chris-adams-tech/rabb1th0les/content/AI & ML/gpt/Cyber Scenarios/Pass-the-Hash.md

    - **Reset Passwords and Clear Cached Credentials**: Reset the passwords for all accounts accessed by `ITSupport01` and clear cached credentials across endpoints.
    - **Purge Cached NTLM Hashes**: For affected hosts, clear cached credentials to prevent reuse of

-<div class="neon-line"></div>

-Thanks for taking the time to read through my content.
-If you enjoy this type of content, check back here for more updates.

-Peace ✌️

 #### Created on: Nov 12, 2024
 ---
 <div style="text-align: center;">